What can a professional engineer do? Being a licensed engineer comes with some sweet perks that non-licensed folks just don’t have access to.

 - Powering tunnel boring machines that’ll bore 50-foot diameter underground water tunnels

-- 10 megawatt plus wind turbines for offshore wind farms
+- Constructing wind turbines that generate 10 megawatts or more for offshore wind farms

 “What can a professional engineer do?” wrap up

 What benefits do you see in holding a professional engineer license?
-Do you think a professional engineer license is a worthwhile pursuit?
+Do you think a professional engineer license is worth the chase?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER